Building ownership to get a mega-franchise on track

 Instead, we said “Here’s what’s been bid - let’s work together to find something that works within these parameters.
 Let’s build something you can own, rather than something that you inherit.”
 While we referenced the terms of the bid, we didn’t just blindly implement them.

 This was a Berkeley-shaped problem, because we are really good at bringing people on the journey.
-The most important thing for us is that the client has lasting ownership after we’ve gone – this new franchise needed to be GTR’s organization.
+The most important thing for us is that the client has lasting ownership after we’ve gone – this new franchise needed to be GTR’s organisation.

 We could have been heavily directional and saved money in the short term, but that would have proved a false economy.
 The franchise would have gone through another large round of restructuring soon afterwards.
 As it was, we constructed something that still works.
 We helped to solve the questions, but we didn’t own the answer.
 The executive team are in control moving forward.